Design and Verification of a Novel Triphibian Robot: Robot Design

 \subsection{Morphable Mechanism}

-Our robot employs one set propulsion system with a morphable mechanism for locomotion transitions.
-As shown in Fig. \ref{fig-morphable}, in land or aquatic modes, the ducted fans is arranged within the robot body.
-For the aerial mode, the ducted fans is supposed to arrange outside of the body to provide lift forces to fly.
-In order to achieve the transition between the two different arrangements, a morphable mechanism is designed.
-The morphable mechanism includes a transition servo connected with a big control steering gear, three small gear wheels, three straight gear rack assembled in their slots, two guide grooves, and some rods for connections.
-For the modes transition, the morphable mechanism achieves two goals: (1) pushing the ducted fans outside the robot body.
-(2) adjusting the ducted fans thruster direction from the horizontal along to robot top surface to the perpendicular direction of the top surface.
-For the morphable mechanism working procedures, as shown in Fig. \ref{fig-morphable}, the transition servo controls steering wheel to rotate, and small gear wheels rotate along with the steering wheel.
-Then the straight gear rack expands along the sliding slots and, the two grooves starts to function.
-The cut-out guidance channel is composed of a straight part joined by a 90-degree circular change.
-Therefore, the ducted fans are firstly expanded outside the robot body, followed by a rotation operation to achieve the thruster forces direction adjustment.
+Our robot employs one set of propulsion system with a morphable mechanism for locomotion transitions.
+As shown in Fig. \ref{fig-morphable}, in land or surface modes, the ducted propellers are in retracted state.
+For the aerial mode, the ducted propellers are in extended state to provide lift forces to fly.
+The morphable mechanism includes a transition servo connected with a control steering gear, three driven gears, three straight gear racks assembled in their slots, and two guide grooves.
+For the modes transition, the morphable mechanism achieves two goals: (1) pushing the ducted propellers outside the robot body.
+(2) adjusting the ducted propeller's thruster direction from the horizontal along the robot's top surface to the perpendicular direction of the top surface.
+For the morphable mechanism working procedures, as shown in Fig. \ref{fig-morphable}, the transition servo controls the control steering wheel to rotate, and driven gears rotate along with the control steering wheel.
+Then the straight gear rack expands along the sliding slots and, the two grooves start to function.
+The cut-out guidance channel of the guide groove is composed of a straight part joined by a 90° circular change and the other straight part (Fig. \ref{fig-morphable}).
+Therefore, the ducted propellers are firstly expanded outside the robot body, followed by a rotation operation to achieve the thruster forces direction adjustment.
+The two straight parts serve a dual purpose in expanding the ducted propellers while ensuring their stability.
+The length of each part is designed according to the size of the hull, the gears and ducted propellers.
 Besides, since ducted propellers are arranged in two different directions, to rotate all ducted propellers upwards, two opposite rotation directions are needed.
-Ducted propellers $\#2$ and $\#$3 should rotate anticlockwise, while ducted propeller $\#1$ should rotate clockwise.
-In order to achieve this, two ways of rotation are used.
-The rotation of the $\#2$ and $\#3$ ducted propellers is realized by guide grooves, while the rotation of the green ducted propeller is controlled by the tail servo.\\ To rotate the green ducted propeller by the tail control, we give two different pwm values, differed by 90, to the tail control.
-We use the tail control because the tail control is needed to control the robot in the aerial mode, and it is also capable of rotating a ducted propeller.
-Therefore, the tail control can not only be used in the aerial mode, but also can be used to realize the rotation of the green propeller during the expansion.
-This frees us from using another guide groove, which can further reduce the weight of the robot.
-It is worthwhile to note that the weight of the whole expansion joint is about 121 grams, which is about 7.1 percent of the weight of the whole robot.
-Compared to using two different actuation systems, which is much heavier, using this expansion joint is much more weight-effective.
-Therefore, this expansion joint helps integrate two different actuation systems and hence reduces the weight of the robot.
+The two ducted propellers rotating are realized by guide grooves (one rotating counterclockwise and one rotating clockwise) while the one rotating clockwise is controlled by the tail servo.
+The main reason why we use the tail servo control to realize ducted propeller rotation is that the tail servo used in aerial mode can free us from using another guide groove.
+Since the tail servo has a rotation of 180°, the ducted propeller bonded to it can rotate 180° instead of 90°.
+The use of the tail servo in the morphable mechanism avoids the increase in the total weight of the robot since no more parts such as guide grooves are needed for the bounded propeller.